vibbits/nextflow-jnj/03-first-pipeline.md

 }
 ```

 Now we will add the next step in our pipeline, which is **trimming and filtering the low quality reads**.
 For this process, we will use the tool `trimmomatic`.

 The solution is available in `03-first-pipeline/dsl2-trimming.nf`.
 Here we're introducing a new option: `emit`.
-Defining a process output with `emit` allows us to use it as a channe lin the external scope.
+Defining a process output with `emit` allows us to use it as a channel in the external scope.

 At this point we're interested in the result of the `trimmomatic` process.
 Hence, we want to verify the quality of the reads with another `fastqc` process.
-Rerun `fastqc` on the filtered read sequences by adding it in the workflow of `03-first-pipeline/dsl2-trimming.nf`.
-Use the parameter `-resume`.
+Re-run `fastqc` on the filtered read sequences by adding it in the workflow of `03-first-pipeline/dsl2-trimming.nf`.
+Use the parameter `-resume` to restart the pipeline from where it stopped the last time.

 - Hmm, error? `Process fastqc has been already used -- If you need to reuse the same component include it with a different name or include in a different workflow context`.
 It means that processes can only be used once in a workflow.
 This means that we need to come up with a smarter solution (see below).